adkap2/Stock_Analysis/README.md

     *  statistic = -3.195
     *  pvalue = 0.0024

-The resulting p values from the one sample Ttest suggest that there is enough statistical signficance to reject the Null Hypothesis that GME price and WallStreetBets GME mentions are correlated.
+The resulting p values from the One Sample Ttest suggest that there is enough statistical signficance to reject the Null Hypothesis that GME price and mentions on WallStreetBets are correlated.

-### Monday's Work
-Current collecting comment data for WallStreetBets posts between Jan 1st and Feb 22 2021.
-So far, able to collect a max of 15k comments per post.
-Posts with above 80k stop the server from scraping entirely.

-Data is then inputted into a sentiment analyzer where postive/negative sentiment levels are provided for each day.

-Additionally the number of time words like "Gamestop" is used is also considered in calcuation

-This information will be overlaid with the daily stock price for gamestop

 ## Technologies Used
 * MongoDB